560.comHeader-RedBG-100x400

 Radio Station ID Jingle Collecting

-I started collecting radio station jingles in the 60s.
+My interest in radio station jingles started in 1962.
 My parents moved our family from Ohio to Fort Lauderdale, Florida in 1962.
 I was in my early teens and was just getting interested in Rock and Roll music.
 Of course, that involved listening to the radio.
 By far, the best station for Rock and Roll in South Florida was WQAM.
 One thing I noticed right away were the unusual (to me) jingles they played.
-They had this weird voice singing the station’s ID, “Wonderful WQAM”.
+They had this weird voice singing the station's ID, "Wonderful WQAM".
 I was fascinated.
 I called the station and asked how they made that sound.
-I wasn’t aware that the jingles were used on stations all around the country and the world.
+I wasn't aware that those jingles were used on stations all around the country and the world.
 The DJ explained to me that the sound was produced by a Sonovox.
-The singer held “speakers” against his throat while a musical instrument played the station’s id through the Sonovox.
-He then sang the jingle and the sound of the instrument, piano, sax, trumpet, guitar, whatever, came out of his mouth producing the “weird” sound I heard.
-I found out that those jingles were made by a company in Dallas called PAMS.
-The name of the series was “Series 18 Sonosational”.
+The singer held "speakers" against his throat while a musical instrument played the station's id through the Sonovox.
+He then sang the jingle and the sound of the instrument, piano, sax, trumpet, guitar, whatever, came out of his mouth producing the "weird" sound I heard.
+I found out that those jingles were made by a company in Dallas named PAMS.
+The name of the series in question was "Series 18 Sonosational".

 From then on I was hooked.
 I wanted to know everything there was to know about the jingles.
 I bugged the DJs with request for jingles instead of records.
-I begged them to dub jingles to tape for me.
-Only one did.
-(Thanks Johnny Knox!)
-I learned the order the jingles would play in the carts and was able to predict the next jingle that would play.
-When WQAM got a new series, I had to listen every minute so I could to hear them all.
+I listened so often that I memorized the sequence the jingles played in the carts and was able to predict the next jingle that would play.
+When WQAM got a new series, I listened every possible minute so I could to hear them all.

-At night when WQAM had the boring Alan Courtney talk show on instead of music, I scanned the radio dial listening to stations all around the country to hear their jingles.
+At night, when WQAM broadcasted the boring Alan Courtney talk show instead of playing music, I scanned the radio dial listening to stations all around the country to hear their jingles.
 I heard the same jingles WQAM used on stations like WABC, KAAY, WLCY, WLS, WTIX, KXOK, etc.

-After graduating college, I kind of lost interest in jingles to some extent.
-Sometimes when I made 8 tracks or cassettes of music to listen to in the car, I’d mix in a few of WQAM’s or PAMS demo jingles but never really thought about collecting.
+After graduating college, jingles took a background position in my interests.
+Sometimes when I made 8 tracks or cassettes of music to listen to in the car, I'd mix in a few of WQAM's or PAMS demo jingles but never really thought about collecting.
 In the early 90s, my interest was rekindled.
-I decided I wanted a complete collection of WQAM’s jingles.
-I asked if anyone knew where I could get them on some chat group on the internet.
-Everyone said to try Ken R. I found out Ken R had thousands of jingles from PAMS and other companies.
-Unfortunately, he didn’t have many of WQAM jingles.
+I wanted a complete collection of WQAM's jingles.
+I found a radio chat group on the internet and asked if anyone knew where I could obtain WQAM radio jingles.
+The answer was to try Ken R in Toledo.
+I found out Ken R had thousands of jingles from PAMS and other companies.
+Unfortunately, he didn't have many of WQAM jingles.
 I found other people who collected jingles and started trading.

-Now I have amassed a huge collection of jingles from radio stations all around the world.
-But I still haven’t found all of WQAM’s!
+Now, I have amassed a huge collection of jingles from radio stations all around the world.
+But I still haven't found all of WQAM's jingles!

 My Jingle Collection